Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A mastectomy is a surgical procedure in which all or a portion of a breast is removed as a part of treatment for breast cancer.
-In some cases, mastectomy is performed prophylactically (to prevent cancer from occurring) in women with a high risk for developing breast cancer.
+A mastectomy is surgery to remove a breast.
+Sometimes other tissues near the breast are also removed.
+It is part of treatment for breast cancer.
+In some cases, a mastectomy is done to prevent cancer from occurring in women who have a high risk for breast cancer.

 There are several types of mastectomy procedures:

 Some newer mastectomy methods may offer more surgery options.
 But more studies are needed to see if these methods work as well to fully remove breast cancer or stop from starting or coming back after treatment.
 Newer methods include:

 You may worry about how your breast will look after a mastectomy.
 In most cases, breast reconstruction surgery can be done.
 This surgery rebuilds the breast so it is the size and shape of your other breast.
 Many women have breast reconstruction done at the same time as a mastectomy.
 Some wait and have it done as a second surgery later.

 Talk with your doctor about your reconstructive surgery options.
 Other options after a mastectomy include wearing a breast form (breast prosthesis) or a special mastectomy bra.